asotolongo/msmov/README.md

 `msmov` is a PostgreSQL module to facilitate migration from MSSQL to PostgreSQL using Foreign Data Wrapper `tds_fdw`, this module is composed of two components (schemas) :

 * msmov function:  Functions to perform the migration from MSSQL (schema msmov)
-* mssql function and operators:  Functions and operator with MSSQL compatibility (schema mssql)
+* mssql function and operators:  Functions and operators with MSSQL compatibility (schema mssql)

 The migration can be performed by SQL commands directly from the  PostgreSQL database.